MTG/da-tacos/README.md

 ### Pre-extracted features

-The list of features included in Da-TACOS can be seen in [Figure 1].
+The list of features included in Da-TACOS can be seen below.
+All the features are extracted using [acoss](https://github.com/furkanyesiler/acoss/blob/master/acoss/features.py) repository.

 To facilitate the use of the dataset, we provide two options regarding the file structure.